yoda-vid/flightgear-mod/README.md

 This repo contains tweaks to a few existing FlightGear components as well as a few additions.
 Feel free to use them and to post any tweaks of your own as well.

+## Scenario

+* `Virtual Wingman`: Wingmen fan out from your main aircraft's position and follow your every move
+  1. Copy `AI/virtual_wingman_scenario.xml` to your FlightGear AI folder and swap the `model-path` tag to your preferred wingman aircraft
+  1. Copy `AI/virtual_wingman_model.xml` to the chosen aircraft's `Models` folder and swap the `PropertyList` tag for this aircraft
+  1. See [here](https://github.com/the4thchild/flightgear-mod/blob/master/AI/virtual_wingman_scenario.xml) for more detailed instructions

 ## Aircraft

-* PC-9M Wingman
+* Virtual Wingman
-  * Virtual wingman that follows engine speed, gear position, and flight path of the main simulator aircraft
+  * Model for a wingman that follows engine speed, gear position, and flight path of the main simulator aircraft
-  * Copy it to the `Aircraft/PC-9M/Models` folder to use with the `Virtual Wingman` scenario
+  * Currently tested with PC-9M and F-16 as wingmen
+  * See "Scenarios" above for more info
 * Saab JAS39 Gripen
   * Based on the [FGUK model](http://www.fgukmedia.co.uk/index.php/hangar/viewdownload/8-military-jets/75-saab-jas39-gripen), GPL license
-  * Yasim flight model adjusted to increase flight stability, particularly at low speeds
+  * Yasim flight model adjusted to increase flight stability, particularly at low speeds, but not much else modified yet

-## Scenario

-* `Virtual Wingman`: Wingmen fan out from your main aircraft's position and follow your every move.
-Currently designed for PC-9M and working to generalize for other aircraft.

 ## Input